ZiRO-Bot/Z3R0/README.md

 - Starboard
 - Docker thingy for easier way to host the bot
 - Replace mute with the new timeout feature from Discord
+- Modals
+- Slash command

 ### Pending Plan

 - i18n using gettext (Learning how gettext works)
-- Slash command (Waiting for implementation)

 ### Scrapped Plan